Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 ## Fish

-Fish do now exist by themselves.
-A Fish is a struct with at least these fields:
+A Fish is now a struct based on these fields:

 - `initialState`: State of the Fish before it has seen any Events.
 - `onEvent`: Function to create a new State from previous State and next Event.
 As with V1, this